Quan96/CogCarSim/README.md

 # CogCarSim (University of Helsinki)

 ## Requirements:
 * VPython for Python 2.
-Can be download via https://vpython.org/contents/download_windows.html (32-bit version)
+Can be download via https://vpython.org/contents/download_windows.html (must be 32-bit version due to compatibility problems)
-* Python 2.7.x (32-bit version).
+* Python 2.7.x (must be 32-bit version).
 * Install the VPython package to site-packages folder in Python 2 folder in your local machine.

 ## Usage: